cthbleachbit/minemap/README.md

 Building is handled by CMake.
 As of version 0.4.0, boost is no longer required neither at compile time nor run time.
 Please make sure you have the following dependencies:

-* Magick++ 7, part of Imagemagick, OR GraphicsMagick if you are building on Windows or a platform that doesn't have ImageMagick.
+* GraphicsMagick - preferred over ImageMagick due to a bug in IM's dithering routines
 * zlib, used to compress / decompress NBT data stream
 * nbtp, used to manipulate NBT data structure (as a git submodule or use existing library)